Solvers¶

 in the section Parsing and evaluating.
 It is

-the evaluators that make sure the Problem
+the evaluators that make sure the Problem being solved is in a format that

 can be evaluated by a solver.
 The solver interfaces discussed here are